Vegan tortilla soup

 This Vegan Tortilla Soup recipe is healthy and packed with smokey chipotle, black beans and topped off with crispy homemade tortilla chips for a soup that’s packed with flavour!

 I love Mexican food.
 In fact I love it so much that I’ve been to Mexico 5..6..7 times?
 I don’t know.
-But dayum Mexican food is THE BOMB.
+But dayum Mexican food is seriously one of my favourites.

 This past year I’ve adopted a tradition of having #tacotuesdays in my home, and while we don’t make actual tacos every Tuesday, we make something Mexican inspired. (last week’s taco Tuesday dinner was these cauliflower rice burrito bowls)

 This week, we’re taking a bit of a different route from traditional tacos, burritos or bowls and making a Mexican inspired soup.
 Which has officially been added to the taco Tuesday rotation because it’s THAT good!

 Well, beyond the fact that it has tortillas and soup, it’s a creamy thick soup broth filled with delicious garnishes like beans, corn, avocado, cheese and traditionally with some shredded chicken.

 The broth is also generally made with some type of chilli, (traditionally ancho chillies) though today we’re using chipotles.